Rushing Beat: Games

 The first entry to the series is Rushing Beat.
 The game was released outside Japan as Rival Turf!, but Western versions omitted the game's introduction scene and changed the names of the game's protagonists from "Rick Norton" and "Douglas Bild" to "Jack Flak" and "Oozie Nelson" respectively.

 The second game in the series is Rushing Beat Ran.
 The game retained the playable characters from the first game in the series and added several other playable characters.
 The game was released in Western markets as Brawl Brothers.
 Norton and Bild's names were again changed, this time to "Hack" and "Slash".
 The Japanese version is playable in Brawl Brothers through the use of a cheat code.

 The third and final game in the series is Rushing Beat Shura.
 The game included new player characters, branching story paths, new special moves and several different endings.
 Rick Norton is available as a secret character while Douglas Bild only makes a hidden cameo appearance.
 The game was released outside Japan as The Peace Keepers, with various changes and omissions affecting the game's storyline, gameplay and soundtrack.

-The revival game in the series is RUSHING BEAT X: Return Of Brawl Brothers, scheduled for release on March 19, 2026.
+The revival game in the series is RUSHING BEAT X: Return Of Brawl Brothers, released on March 19, 2026.
+It takes place between Brawl Brothers and The Peace Keepers, and the game is 3D modeled, powered by Unity game engine.
+With all playable characters from Brawl Brothers return, it introduces two new playable characters, Kahlua, an amnesiac gyaru uses self-taught fighting style resembles Jeet Kune Do, and Juliet Rorinzam, a recurring boss of the game who is a Gunslinging cyber clone maid servant with mysterious to the series antagonist, Kulmbach, and is also a hidden unlockable character.